-I was wondering where to go after the Yangmingshan Cherry Blossoms experience.
-With no specific itinerary, we randomly went to nearby night markets and it was an awesome experience.
-The crowd, the food, the vivid nightlife and the budget friendly shopping, I would definitely recommend night market hopping.
-Here are few best night markets that you should visit when you are in Taipei, Taiwan.
+I randomly went to nearby night markets with no specific itinerary after visiting the Yangmingshan Cherry Blossoms.
+I enjoyed it more than expected.
+With the crowd, the food, the vivid nightlife, and the budget-friendly shopping, I would definitely recommend night market hopping.
+Here are a few best night markets that you should visit when you are in Taipei, Taiwan.

 One of the many night markets in Taipei that is sprawling with street food combined with affordable shopping.
-Alleys crowded with locals and tourists enjoying a typical Taiwanese night market.
-A nice place to end your night especially when you are travelling from Yangmingshan National Park.
+Alleys are crowded with locals and tourists enjoying a typical Taiwanese night market.
+An excellent place to end your night, especially when you are traveling from Yangmingshan National Park.

 Address: Lane 101, Wenlin Road, Shilin District, Taipei City, Taiwan 111

 Open Hours: 6:00PM – 12AM